 Patent, utility model and design infringement claims in the automotive field are still scarce.
 Although design cases have been traditionally upheld, in the majority of patent infringement cases the courts either dismissed the claims or declared the patent to be invalid.
-Looking ahead, patent disputes involving standard essential patents and FRAND licensing discussions related to mobile telecommunications technologies, which are brand new to the courts in Spain, are expected not only for the telecommunications companies, but also in the case of players in the automotive sector.
-This will certainly be a hot topic for the automotive industry in the near future.
+The first patent disputes involving standard essential patents and FRAND licensing discussion related to mobile telecommunications technologies have been launched before the Spanish courts, also involving players in the automotive sector.
+This will certainly be a hot topic in the automotive industry in the near future.